cmp-202/ssh2shell/README.md

 * See progress messages handled by msg.send: either static (on events) or dynamic (from callback functions) or verbose (each command response) and debug output (progress logic output).
 * Use full session response text in the onEnd callback function triggered when each host connection is closed.
 * Run commands that are processed as notification messages to either the full session text or the msg.send function and not run in the shell.
+* Added default event handlers either to the class or within host object definitions.
 * Create bash scripts on the fly, run them and then remove them.

 Code: